 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
-Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.
+Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

 Buy Hyatt Points – Headline Rules

-- Offer available with purchases made between 12:01 am ET June 17, 2020 and ET 11:59 pm July 29, 2020.
+- Offer available with purchases made between 12:01 am ET October 20, 2020 and ends 11:59 pm November 24, 2020.

 - Purchase 5,000 or more Bonus Points in a single transaction and receive 30% additional Bonus Points.

 - Bonus Points will be awarded upon completion of individual transaction.

 - In order to participate in a purchase transaction, you must be a member for at least 60 days to purchase or receive Bonus Points.

 - Bonus Points can be purchased in increments of 1,000, up to 55,000 points per calendar year.

 - Members can receive points in increments of 1,000, up to 55,000 points per calendar year.